pharmpy/pharmpy/docs/design.rst

 All methods are agnostic to model formats and tools used for the basic operations.

-The :mod:`~pharmpy.methods` is the toplevel subpackage for methods internal to pharmpy.
-Each method will have a subnamespace below that, for example :mod:`~pharmpy.methds.FREM`, :mod:`~pharmpy.methods.bootstrap` etc.
+The :mod:`~pharmpy.tools` is the toplevel subpackage for tools internal to pharmpy.
+Each tool will have a subnamespace below that, for example :mod:`~pharmpy.tools.FREM`, :mod:`~pharmpy.tools.bootstrap` etc.